4 Basic Steps for b2b Matchmaking Events

 - Focus on the most relevant information about your event.
 Including who your event is for and what value it offers.

-- Talking about the content of your website, please consider that essential information shall be easy to find and easy to read.
+- Talking about the content of your website, please consider that essential information should be easy to find and read.

-If you are utilizing an all-in-one event management solution like b2mach, you are guided through the configuration process and we usually make a quick quality check of your event website for you.
+If you are utilizing an all-in-one event management solution like b2mach, you are guided through the configuration process.
+We have a quick quality check of your event website and make helpful suggestions based off of our hundreds of events facilitated.

 4. How to Utilize Promotion Options

 Prepare a promotion package.
 It is essential to get information about your upcoming event out into the world.
 Besides your own promotional activities, why not let others promote your event?
 In order to make this happen, it is essential to make it easy.

-- Create an A4 folder about your event which others can print out easily.
+- Create an information pack about your event which others can share easily.

 - Make mailing templates for newsletters or for direct mailings.
 Offer it in several languages if possible/necessary.

 - Publish social media articles about your event people can easily share with their network.

 - Personally contact the most relevant multipliers in your network and ask them to share specific event content on social media.

 - Make this information accessible via your website so that everyone keen enough to promote your event has straightforward access to all the materials. b2match offers a download section on the starting page - but you can also create an own menu point called “Promotion.”

 Of course, there is a reason why you can find an abundant supply of event planning checklists online.
 Especially when you get pulled into the planning process and the event date comes closer, they help to make sure nothing is being missed out and you finish on time.